Say Cheese with These Great Rhode Island Purveyors

 This article was updated from an earlier version that was published in the March 2019 issue.

-Here’s where to source all the meat and cheese goods for your home charcuterie boards, feta pasta challenge and grilled cheese sammies.
+Here’s where to source all the meat and cheese goods for your home charcuterie boards, feta pastas and grilled cheese sammies.
 These Rhode Island shops and cheese markets stock locally made and hard-to-find imported cheddars, chevres, burrata and more for an epic cheese board.

 Sweet and Salty Farm

 Grass-fed Jersey cows are the source of the aged and soft, young cheeses created by husband and wife team, Andrew Morley and Laura Haverland, in Little Compton.
 Their creations have whimsical names such as Little Pepper (a gooey, yeasty cheese) and Peach Fizz (a firm rind cheese that’s washed with sparkling wine from nearby Westport Rivers Vineyard).
 “We enjoy what we make,” says Morley.
 “We eat it all the time.”
 The dairy also produces yogurt (available at stores like Dave’s, Eastside Marketplace and Whole Foods).
-Look for the products at farmers markets in Providence, including the Farm Fresh Wintertime Market from 9 a.m.–1 p.m. on Saturdays at 10 Sims Avenue in Providence.
-Join their email list to receive a weekly email that has the current availability of products for contactless and pre-paid pickup in Little Compton each weekend, as well as information on which markets they’re attending.
-They accept orders each Monday through Wednesday night, which you can pick up at the farm in Little Compton Friday through Sunday each weekend.
+Look for the products at farmers markets in Providence.
+Join their email list to receive a weekly email that has the current availability of products for pre-paid pickup in Little Compton each weekend, as well as information on which markets they’re attending.
+They accept orders each Monday , which you can pick up at the farm in Little Compton Friday through Sunday each weekend.
 68 Shaw Rd., Little Compton, sweetandsaltyfarm.com

 Narragansett Creamery

 Family-owned Narragansett Creamery in Providence produces more than fifteen varieties of cheese, including mozzarella, Gouda, ricotta and burrata, and the cheese world has taken notice.
 The company’s tangy Crescendo, a creamy rindless cheese, and Salty Sea Feta have earned awards.
 Local favorites include Renaissance Ricotta and Mediterranean-style Grilling Cheese.
 “It’s like grilled cheese without the bread,” says owner Mark Federico.
-The company also produces yogurt, and the feta cheese still sells out quickly due to a viral #FetaPasta TikTok challenge video.
-Find products at farmers markets and supermarkets. richeeses.com
+The company also produces yogurt.
+Find products at local farmers markets and supermarkets. richeeses.com

 Simmons Farm

 Goats rule at this 120-acre farm that’s been family-owned since the seventeenth century.
-They’re star attractions of the farm’s goat yoga classes, pet and cuddle events and goat hikes.
+They are the star attractions of the farm’s goat yoga classes, pet and cuddle events and goat hikes.
 And for the past decade, co-owner Karla Simmons has been transforming their milk into creamy chevre.
 Chevre flavors include plain, herbs de Provence, cranberry walnut, garlic and herb and pumpkin spice.
 The farm also sells beef, pork and poultry, sausages, bacon, eggs and veggies, plus meat-free seitan.
-Buy products through the Simmons CSA program, at the farm stand and at farmers markets.
-1942 West Main Rd. (across from Prescott Farm), Middletown, 848-9910, simmonsorganicfarmri.com
+Buy products at the farm stand and at farmers markets.
+1942 West Main Rd. (across from Prescott Farm), Middletown, 848-9910, facebook.com/simmons.farm.7

 From left.
 A selection of cheese from Sweet and Salty Farm and Narragansett Creamery.
 Courtesy Sweet and Salty Farm and Narragansett Creamery.